Adding Device control rules

 Enter a description of the rule into the Name field for better identification.
 Click the switch next to Rule enabled to disable or enable this rule; this can be useful if you don't want to delete the rule permanently.

 Choose the external device type from the drop-down menu (Disk storage/Portable device/Bluetooth/FireWire/...).
-Device type information is collected from the operating system and can be seen in the system Device manager if a device is connected to the computer.
+The types of devices are inherited from the operating system and can be seen in the system Device manager assuming the device is connected to the computer.
 Storage devices include external disks or conventional memory card readers connected via USB or FireWire.
 Smart card readers include all readers of smart cards with an embedded integrated circuit, such as SIM cards or authentication cards.
-Examples of imaging devices are scanners or cameras.
-Because these devices only provide information about their actions and do not provide information about users, they can only be blocked globally.
+Examples of imaging devices are scanners or cameras, these devices do not provide information about users, only about their actions.
+This means that imaging devices can only be blocked globally.

 Access to non-storage devices can either be allowed or blocked.
 In contrast, rules for storage devices allow you to select one of the following rights settings: